aiidateam/aiida-core/docs/source/get_started/computers.rst

    command,  further providing the transport type (``ssh`` or ``local``) and the computer label.

-   The configuration allow to access more detailed configurations, that are often user-dependent and also depend on the specific transport (for instance, if the transport is ``SSH``, it will ask for username, port, ...).
+   The configuration allow to access more detailed configurations, that are often user-dependent and  depend on the specific transport.

    The command will try to provide automatically default answers, that can be selected by pressing enter.